 - If you want to fast here and there, 48 to 72 hours.

 Fasting is stress on the body.
 Exercise is a stress on the body.
 Just like exercise, you need to recover from it.
 The same is true with fasting.
 Then after the fasting, you need to return to normal eating.

-You will do a pattern interrupt, which is fasting, and then go back to normal eating……
+You will do a pattern interrupt, fasting, and then go back to normal eating.

 OKAY, I GIVE UP!

 Brad, is talking way too fast for me to type.
 You can watch the full interview here.

 You may have to listen to the interview 2 or 3 times because of how fast Brad talks, but there is great information that he shares.

 Brad has just released an updated edition of his Eat Stop Eat program.
-If you would like more information on Brad’s Eat Stop Eat, you can check it out here.
+You can check out if you want more information on Brad’s Eat Stop Eat.